MarcusWhitelock/A-Yen-for-the-Future/README.md

 The financial departments of large companies often have to make foreign currency transactions when doing international business, while hedge funds are also interested in anything that will provide an edge in predicting currency movements.
 Hence, both are always eager to gain a better understanding of the future direction and risk of various currencies.

-In this assignment, you will test the many time series tools that you have learned in order to predict future movements in the value of the Canadian dollar versus the Japanese yen.
+Will test the many time series tools that you have learned in order to predict future movements in the value of the Canadian dollar versus the Japanese yen.

 You will gain proficiency in the following tasks: